Above the Clouds the Sun is always shining: Pontresina’s Kronenhof

 Pre-eminent among the myths of St. Moritz is the tale of how, through a bet with some English friends, Caspar's father Johannes Badrutt (at the Hotel Kulm) reputedly "invented" the concept of wintering in the Alps.
 One summer day, the legend goes, he was asked what they did up here in the rough mountain climate during winter when it was all ice and snow for months on end.
 'In winter,' he replied, 'it's sometimes so sunny and warm that we wear short sleeves.'
 'Not true', the Englishman laughed, a foggy London winter day in mind.
 'I bet you.
 If it's not true, I will pay for your stay.'
 Winter arrived.
 When the skeptic Brits arrived to bright sunshine, they found that they had packed everything one needed for cold winter days: pullovers, sweaters and gloves.
 But one essential item was missing: sun glasses!
 Thus, the winter season was born and guests from all over Europe soon flocked to the mountain destination.

-Today, again, a managing couple is at the helm of the house.
+Later, a managing couple was at the helm of the house.
 With ample experience in deluxe hotels, Heinz E. and Jenny Hunkeler are leading the hotel through its most remarkable renovation phase.
-A spa wonderland is going to be added.
-New rooms, apartments and an underground car park have been partially completed.
+A spa wonderland has been added.
+New rooms, apartments and an underground car park have been completed.